oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 For deploying Compute instances:
 ```
-Allow group <GROUP-NAME> to manage instance-family in compartment <INSTANCE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to manage instance-family in compartment <INSTANCE-COMPARTMENT-NAME> # covers block volume attachments
+Allow group <GROUP-NAME> to manage backup-policy-assignments in compartment <INSTANCE-COMPARTMENT-NAME> # for boot volume policy assignment
+Allow group <GROUP-NAME> to use volumes in compartment <INSTANCE-COMPARTMENT-NAME> # for boot volume policy assignment
+Allow group <GROUP-NAME> to use backup-policies in compartment <INSTANCE-COMPARTMENT-NAME> # for boot volume policy assignment
 Allow group <GROUP-NAME> to read instance-agent-plugins in compartment <INSTANCE-COMPARTMENT-NAME>
 Allow group <GROUP-NAME> to read virtual-network-family in compartment <NETWORK-COMPARTMENT-NAME>
 Allow group <GROUP-NAME> to use subnets in compartment <NETWORK-COMPARTMENT-NAME>